 \subsection{Visual inspection}

-We have trained our network with nine frequencies and reconstructed the HEALPIX maps of the four extracted components: $\overline{\mathrm{CMB}}$, $\overline{\mathrm{SZ}}$, $\overline{\mathrm{CIB}}$, and $\overline{z}$.
+We trained our network with nine frequencies and reconstructed the HEALPIX maps of the four extracted components: $\overline{\mathrm{CMB}}$, $\overline{\mathrm{SZ}}$, $\overline{\mathrm{CIB}}$, and $\overline{z}$.
 The training lasted six days on a Tesla V100 GPU.
-A first comparison can be made visually to qualitatively check the ranges of pixel values, contrasts, and the non Gaussianity distribution of the pixels of the fields.
-In Fig.~\ref{fig:proj}, we show Mollweide projections of $\overline{\mathrm{CMB}}$, $\overline{\mathrm{SZ}}$, and $\overline{\mathrm{CIB}}$ in the middle column, and we show in the left column the WebSky maps of CMB, SZ, and CIB.
-In the right column, we show the residuals between the reconstructed and true components.
-The reconstructed components seem visually in good agreement with the WebSky original components, without significant features seen in the residuals.
+A first comparison can be made visually to qualitatively check the ranges of pixel values, contrasts, and the non-Gaussian distribution of the pixels of the fields.
+We present an example in Fig.~\ref{fig:proj}, where we show the projection of the different maps on a $5^\circ\times5^\circ$ patch centred around the position of the brightest SZ cluster.
+The left column shows the WebSky maps of CMB, SZ, and CIB; the middle column shows the reconstructed maps $\overline{\mathrm{CMB}}$, $\overline{\mathrm{SZ}}$, and $\overline{\mathrm{CIB}}$, and the right column shows the residuals between the true and reconstructed components.
+The reconstructed components appear, visually, to be in good agreement with the WebSky original components, with clusters well recovered, and without any significant features seen in the residual images.